-You can read his verbal fellatio of Obama on your own.
+You can read his verbal fellatio of the former Obama administration on your own.
 The internet is full of porn, so I will not help feed your appetite.

 For those who will say greed causes wars, I say that you are right — your greed.
 Every citizen of this nation is responsible for the wars we have fought because you have damn sure enjoyed the life that our society gave you.